Skip to content

 • Refusal to disclose the corporate structure chart or financial statements.

-• Transaction volumes inconsistent with company size: a company with EUR 1,000 in share capital and 3 months of existence projecting EUR 5 million in annual transactions.
+• Transaction volumes inconsistent with company size: a corporation with CAD 1,000 in share capital and 3 months of existence projecting CAD 5 million in annual transactions.

 Manual vs Automated KYB Verification: The Numbers